Aahil0/nifty50-multi-factor-screener/README.md

 - This is a single-day snapshot screener, not a backtested strategy — no point-in-time historical fundamentals, transaction costs, or portfolio-level risk modeling yet.
 - Planned upgrades: sector-neutral scoring, historical backtesting with Information Coefficient analysis, and a covariance-based portfolio optimizer layer.

-## Resume bullet

-> Built a multi-factor equity screener in Python (yfinance, pandas, Plotly) that ranks India's Nifty 50 constituents across Value, Momentum, Quality, and Low-Volatility factors using cross-sectional z-scoring and a configurable weighted composite model, with automated data-quality handling and interactive visual analytics.

 ## License